kergoth/dotvim-old/README.rst

 - Make detectindent obey 'comments' for non-C files.
 - Integrate MacVim's 'fullscreen' and 'fuoptions' into shell.vim (http://peterodding.com/code/vim/shell/)
+- May want to try to implement the green/red bar for unit testing that exists in the vimrc at http://bitbucket.org/garybernhardt/dotfiles.
+- Figure out why let g:manpageview_pgm_py = "pydoc" doesn't work
 - Show the pyflakes error message in the cursor bubble

   - Note: the pyflakes error message uses the quickfix stuff.
 There's a vim